MicrosoftDocs/dynamics365smb-docs/business-central/faq-suggest-number-series-with-copilot.md

    Have Copilot help you maintain your existing number series.
 Extending number series can feel tedious.
 With Copilot, you can use natural language to modify number series and build upon the suggestions from Copilot.

-## What is the intended use of the Suggest Number Series?
+## What is the intended use of the suggest number series?

-The Suggest Number Series capability is intended for system administrators who set up and maintain number series in [!INCLUDE [prod_short](includes/prod_short.md)].
+The suggest number series capability is intended for system administrators who set up and maintain number series in [!INCLUDE [prod_short](includes/prod_short.md)].
 It's a tool to transform requirements written in natural language into the number series structure in [!INCLUDE [prod_short](includes/prod_short.md)].

-## How was Suggest Number Series evaluated?
+## How was suggest number series evaluated?
 What metrics are used to measure performance?

 The feature underwent extensive testing where numerous prompts in US English representing both typical use and use by bad actors.
-Testing was based on Business Central's demonstration data and a large labeled product catalog available as open source.
+Testing was based on [!INCLUDE [prod_short](includes/prod_short.md)] demonstration data and a large labeled product catalog available as open source.

 This feature is built in accordance with Microsoft's Responsible AI Standard.
 [Learn more about responsible AI from Microsoft](https://aka.ms/RAI).

-## What are the limitations of Suggest Number Series?
+## What are the limitations of suggest number series?
 How can users minimize the effect of the limitations when using the system?

 The feature works best when you use terminology known to [!INCLUDE [prod_short](includes/prod_short.md)].
 Using alternative terminology might produce results that aren't useful.